RyeL1te/RyeliteDesktop/README.md

   <img alt="Downloads" src="https://img.shields.io/github/downloads/Highl1te/HighliteDesktop/latest/total?label=Downloads&color=blue">
 </p>

-# HighLite
+# RyeLite

-**As of 9/18/2025 Highl1te Development has been paused indefinitely**

-HighLite is an open-source game client for High Spell and has received permission to operate from the game developer (Dew).
+RyeLite is an open-source game client for High Spell, forked from HighLite.
+RyeLite is aimed to be a continuation of HighLite, as HL is no longer updated.

-# Installing HighLite
+# Installing RyeLite
-HighLite is packaged as an Electron application and provides [Linux](#Linux), [MacOS](#MacOS), and [Windows](#Windows) support.
+RyeLite is packaged as an Electron application and provides [Linux](#Linux), [MacOS](#MacOS), and [Windows](#Windows) support.

 ## Windows
-1. Obtain the .exe file from the [latest release](https://github.com/Highl1te/HighliteDesktop/releases/latest)
+1. Obtain the .exe file from the [latest release](https://github.com/ash-of-the-meadow/RyeliteDesktop/releases/latest)
 > [!WARNING]
-> In Microsoft Edge, you may recieve a download warning due to HighLite not being commonly downloaded.
+> In Microsoft Edge, you may recieve a download warning due to RyeLite not being commonly downloaded.
 >
 > ![image](https://github.com/user-attachments/assets/8dd15f93-29c4-42a8-966b-1bd8a83fa66c)
 >